swelljoe/r53z/README.md

 Export one or more zones to the named directory.

 Requires a directory path (e.g. /tmp/zonedumps), and optionally one or more zone names.
-Will export all zones if none specified.
-If a delegation set ID is given, only zones that share the given delegaion set will be exported.
+All zones will be exported if none are specified.
+If a delegation set ID is given, only zones that share the given delegation set will be exported.

 Two files will be generated in the directory specified, one for the zone metadata (with a zoneinfo.json extension) and the zone records information (with a .json extension).
+The zone metadata file will contain all of the information needed to recreate the zone, incluing the delegation set ID.
+And, the record set file will contain all of the record sets needed to repopulate the zone; SOA and NS records are not restored as they are defined by the delegation set, rather than by records within the zone.

 ##### Example